platformsh/platformsh-docs/docs/src/guides/django/deploy/deploy.md

     Now that your site is ready, push it to Platform.sh and import your data.
 ---

-## Deployment

-{{< guides/deployment >}}

-{{% guides/data-migration %}}
+{{% guides/deployment %}}

-{{% /guides/data-migration %}}
+{{% guides/data-migration /%}}

 {{< note >}}

-The example Django application used in this guide can be migrated solely by importing data into the database.
+The example Django app used in this guide can be migrated solely by importing data into the database.
-Other forms of data within mounts - user uploads, for example - also need to be migrated in the way described above.
+Other forms of data, such as user uploads, also need to be migrated in the way described above.

-Consult the [mounts](/create-apps/app-reference#mounts) documentation to view the syntax for defining directories that retain write access at runtime, then follow the commands above to upload that data to them.
+To see how to define directories that are writable at runtime, see the [mounts reference](../../../create-apps/app-reference#mounts).
+Then adjust the previous commands to upload files to them.

 {{< /note >}}

 Go forth and Deploy (even on Friday)!